-I suggest you give Julia full plate armour, to turn her into Julia of Arc,
+I suggest you give Julia full plate armour when practical, to turn her into Julia of Arc,

-and a scythe as her weapon.
-When we get her onto the magical shit you can
+and give her a scythe as her weapon.
+Once we get her onto the magical shit you can

 still keep this as a 'decorative' weapon because it looks very menacing.